 Having a sense of security, not just when moving into the rented place, but even when being introduced to it is important to a tenant.
 The simple act of just talking to a good host can be a big plus while trying to seal the deal with good renters.
 Make sure you have everything covered when it comes to making your tenants feel protected, if you want to know that what you are working with is a safe case, too.

 What you set on the table will impact what you get back, and that means creating a good and securing argument when renting out your space.
 The more secure the tenant feels, the better they will behave.

 All of this also includes making the place you are renting actually safe.
-Putting burglar alarms and good quality locks makes it more wanted and attracts more tenants.
+Putting burglar alarms and good quality locks make it more wanted and attract more tenants.

 2. Make the Photographs Appealing

 When advertising and promoting your rental place, leaving the best first impression is a drastic part of making your business easier.